flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 The V810 starts execution at address `0xFFFFFFF0H`, meaning that when the Virtual Boy is switched on, it seeks instructions at that location.
 That being said, that address resides within the cartridge ROM, giving the game the upper hand in the initialisation of the hardware.

-Also, there isn't any BIOS chip on the motherboard, so no operating system or abstraction layer is present to simplify operations.
+Also, there isn't any Basic Input/Output System (BIOS) chip on the motherboard, so no operating system or abstraction layer is present to simplify operations.

 ### House chores